Border control: History

+Medieval period

-In the medieval Islamic Caliphate, a form of passport was the bara'a, a receipt for taxes paid.
+In the Golden age of the Islamic Caliphate (medieval time in Europe), a form of passport was the bara'a, a receipt for taxes paid.
 Border controls were in place to ensure that only people who paid their zakah (for Muslims) or jizya (for dhimmis) taxes could travel freely between different regions of the Caliphate; thus, the bara'a receipt was a "basic passport".

 In medieval Europe, passports were issued since at least the reign of Henry V of England, as a means of helping his subjects prove who they were in foreign lands.
-The earliest reference to these documents is found in a 1414 Act of Parliament.
+The earliest reference to these documents is found in an act of Parliament, the Safe Conducts Act 1414 (2 Hen.
+5. Stat.
+1. c.
+6).
 In 1540, granting travel documents in England became a role of the Privy Council of England, and it was around this time that the term "passport" was used.
 In 1794, issuing British passports became the job of the Office of the Secretary of State.
 The 1548 Imperial Diet of Augsburg required the public to hold imperial documents for travel, at the risk of permanent exile.
 During World War I, European governments introduced border passport requirements for security reasons, and to control the emigration of people with useful skills.
 These controls remained in place after the war, becoming a standard, though controversial, procedure.
-British tourists of the 1920s complained, especially about attached photographs and physical descriptions, which they considered led to a "nasty dehumanisation".
+British tourists of the 1920s complained, especially about attached photographs and physical descriptions, which they considered led to a "nasty dehumanization".

-Starting in the mid-19th century, the Ottoman Empire established quarantine stations on many of its borders to control disease.
+Beginning in the mid-19th century, the Ottoman Empire established quarantine stations on many of its borders to control disease.
 For example, along the Greek-Turkish border, all travellers entering and exiting the Ottoman Empire would be quarantined for 9–15 days.
-These stations would often be manned by armed guards.
+The stations were often manned by armed guards.
 If plague appeared, the Ottoman army would be deployed to enforce border control and monitor disease.